Welcome to my site. You can find out about my professional life, family, life in Boston, and hobbies. My contact info is at the bottom of the page.

 I used to have a darkroom, and spent a lot of time taking and printing pictures.
 I used to have a radial arm saw, and made furniture, including our dining room table and bunk beds for my kids.
 I used to peform magic, and volunteered at a local hospital entertaining in the pediatric unit weekly.
 I used to program strategy games for Macintosh computers, and made one decent game, Quarto, that unfortunately runs only on OS9 and earlier, or OSX in Classic mode, but will not run on Intel-based Macs.
 I used to play pranks, especially with my graduate school buddy John Sylvester, but I'm much too mature for that now.

 We have lived in Brookline since May 2007.
 We like it very much.
 We moved here at the advice of Judy's sister Jessica Goldhirsch, who lives in Arlington, and my good friend Larry Rudolph, who lives in Brookline.
 They were right, this is a great town.

 One of the attractions of Brookline is that it is fairly urban, with good public transportation.
 We realized one of our lifetime goals, and got rid of our cars when we moved here.
 It's a pretty long bike ride to work for me, but I find it enjoyable most of the time.

 We are members of KI and Minyan Shaleym.
 I have been impressed with both organizations, their leadership and their members.
-I am one of six or more mathematicians at Minyan Shaleym, which currently has fewer than 100 members.
+I am one of several mathematicians at Minyan Shaleym, which currently has fewer than 50 members.
 There are several rabbis who are members of KI and the Minyan, so Judy has colleagues, too.

 Some of the places I like in Brookline: